torvista/157-modul-gpsr/README.md

 This module used the 157-modul-gpsr as the starting point.
 The original readme has not been updated, nor the german language files.

-TODO: make it an encapulsated plugin in it's own repository.
-Otherwise it is in a working state now.
+TODO: make it an encapsulated plugin in its own repository.
+Otherwise, it is in a working state now.

 ## 157-modul-gpsr